bijaya-dulal/video_call/README.md

 # video_call
-Learning to build video chat using web socket in python.
+Learning to build video chat using  python.